anamud/mir-dev/docs/MIR_UG.md

 ```
 ==TODO:== Explain file contents

-Enable the `-r` flag to get detailed per-thread state and event information in a set of `mir-recorder-prv-*.rec` files.
+MIR contains a module called the `recorder` which produces detailed execution traces.
+Use the `-r` flag to enable the recorder and get detailed state and event traces in a set of `mir-recorder-trace-*.rec` files.
 Each file represents a worker thread.
 The files can be inspected individually or combined and visualized using Paraver.
 ```
 $ MIR_CONF="-r" ./fib-opt
-$ $MIR_ROOT/scripts/profiling/thread/mirtoparaver.py \
+$ $MIR_ROOT/scripts/profiling/thread/rec2paraver.py \
-mir-recorder-prv-config.rec
+mir-recorder-trace-config.rec
-$ wxparaver mir-recorder.prv
+$ wxparaver mir-recorder-trace.prv
 ```

-A set of `mir-recorder-state-time-*.rec` files are also created when `-r` is enabled.
-The files contain thread state duration information which can be accumulated for analysis without Paraver.
+A set of `mir-recorder-state-time-*.rec` files are also created when `-r` is set.
+These files contain thread state duration information which can be accumulated for analysis without Paraver.
 ```
-$ $MIR_ROOT/scripts/profiling/thread/get-state-stats.sh \
+$ $MIR_ROOT/scripts/profiling/thread/get-states.sh \
 mir-recorder-state-time
-$ cat state-file-acc.info
+$ cat accumulated-state-file.info
 ```

 ### Enabling hardware performance counters

 MIR can read hardware performance counters during thread events.
 This process is not fully automated and needs a little bit of hands-on work from the user.
 * Install PAPI.

 * Set the `PAPI_ROOT` environment variable